kuhn-ruess/cmdbsyncer-docs/docs/basics/accounts.md

 - They allow you to filter which objects are used in a specific export.
 - Some types have additional behavior: if the type is set to **Host**, any imported entry with an invalid hostname is rejected and logged as an error rather than saved silently.

+### Restrict to Import or Inventorize

+Most integrations can be used in two directions: **import** creates and owns hosts, **inventorize** only adds data to hosts that already exist. **Restrict to** limits an account to one of them:

+- **No restriction** (default): the account can be used for both.
+- **Only Import**: every inventorize run with this account stops with a message and writes nothing.
+- **Only Inventorize**: the account cannot import hosts of its own.
+The run stops with an error before the first host is written.

+Use it for an account that should only enrich hosts another system owns, or to make sure a cron entry that was pointed at the wrong command cannot quietly create hosts.
+The setting applies to every plugin and to the CLI, the cron jobs and the API alike.

 ### Import name checks